doctrine/mongodb-odm/docs/en/reference/transactions-and-concurrency.rst

 Workaround
 ~~~~~~~~~~
-To work around this limitation, one could perform `two phase commits <https://docs.mongodb.com/manual/tutorial/perform-two-phase-commits/>`_.
+To work around this limitation, one can utilize `two phase commits <https://docs.mongodb.com/manual/tutorial/perform-two-phase-commits/>`_.

 Concurrency
 -----------

-Doctrine MongoDB ODM offers support for Pessimistic- and Optimistic-locking
+Doctrine MongoDB ODM offers native support for pessimistic and optimistic locking strategies.
-strategies natively.
-This allows to take very fine-grained control
-over what kind of locking is required for your Documents in your
+This allows for very fine-grained control over what kind of locking is required for documents in your application.
-application.

 Optimistic Locking
 ~~~~~~~~~~~~~~~~~~